striblab/generator-striblab/app/templates/README.md

 ## Publish and deploy

 Deployment is setup for AWS S3.
-To setup, set the following environment variables; they can be set in a [.env](https://www.npmjs.com/package/dotenv) file as well.
+Set the following environment variables; they can be set in a [.env](https://www.npmjs.com/package/dotenv) file as well.
 For further reading on setting up access, see [Configureing the JS-SDK](http://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/configuring-the-jssdk.html).

 * `AWS_ACCESS_KEY_ID`
 * `AWS_SECRET_ACCESS_KEY`